tcltk/tcl/doc/markdown/zlib.md

     Tcl now automatically returns any bytes it has read beyond the end of a compressed stream back to the channel, making them appear as unread to further readers.

-Both compressing and decompressing channel transformations add extra configuration options that may be accessed through **chan configure**.
+Both compressing and decompressing channel transformations add extra configuration options that may be accessed through [chan configure][chan].
 The options are:

 [-checksum]{.lit} [checksum]{.arg}
 : This read-only option gets the current checksum for the uncompressed data that the compression engine has seen so far.
 It is valid for both compressing and decompressing transforms, but not for the raw inflate and deflate formats.
 The compression algorithm depends on what format is being produced or consumed.